ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

    Typically, you won't set a public IP (floating IP) for a dedicated instance.
 In this case, a floating IP is set only to simply the use of the app deployed to the dedicated instance.
    {:tip}

-4. Issue the following curl commands to query the database.
+4. Issue the following curl command to query the database.
 The application running on the dedicated instance will read content from the {{site.data.keyword.databases-for-postgresql}} over the private endpoint.
 The data is the same that is available from the frontend application.

    ```sh
    curl \